artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 ![@MalTrevorMan Github profile][trevor github profile]

-They keep their interesting stuff on pastebin, do they?
+They keep their interesting stuff on Pastebin, do they?
 Off we go.
-Now, I don't really know how to navigate Pastebin, so to find the proper URL for a user profile I made my own account and navigated to my profile.
+Now, I don't know how to navigate Pastebin, so to find the proper URL for a user profile I made my own account and navigated to my profile.
 The URL was structured `https://pastebin.com/u/<USER>`.
 So, let's search both handles we've discovered for our malware author, MalwareTrevor and MalTrevorMan.
-MalwareTrevor didn't exist, however we get a hit for MalTrevorMan.
+MalwareTrevor didn't exist, however, we get a hit for MalTrevorMan.

 ![MalTrevorMan Pastebin post][trevor pastebin]